-This infection, once inside the open wound, can spread around the body.
-You can identify mouth rot because your snake’s mouth becomes red and inflamed.
+This infection, once inside an open wound, can spread around the body.
+You can identify mouth rot because your snake’s mouth is red and inflamed.

-Antibiotics will counter the infection, but you have to address the mouth wound too and make sure that their living conditions are improved.
+Antibiotics will counter the infection, but you have to address the mouth wound too and make sure that the living conditions are improved.

-Sepsis or septicemia is a general bacterial infection of the bloodstream.
+Sepsis or septicemia is a nasty bacterial infection of the bloodstream.
 This can be a secondary condition of mouth rot, which allows bacteria to enter your snake’s system.

-The problem is made worse because your snake’s immune system is already weakened by something else.
-Most of the signs are internal because septicemia affects your snake’s organs like their liver and gut.
-You may also notice small spots on their underbelly, as well as reddening.
+The problem is made worse because your snake’s immune system is already weakened by another health problem.
+Most of the signs are internal because septicemia affects your snake’s organs, like its liver and gut.
+You may also notice small spots and reddening on its underbelly.

 11) Respiratory Infection